JoaoVitorDio/Digital-Computer-Organization-Projects/FuncaoProcessador/README.md

 ### How it works?
 We recorded a [video][video] presenting the implementation and functioning of the function, as well as the test case execution and the process of compiling the files!
+(Obs: Video recorded in Brazilian Portuguese)

 [https://github.com/simoesusp/Processor-ICMC/tree/master/Install_Packages]: https://github.com/simoesusp/Processor-ICMC/tree/master/Install_Packages "simulator"